dmannan/graphSpec/specDefn.md

 }
 ```
 Following the list of keys, the attributes themselves are defined as dictionaries, with the above mentioned keys and their corresponding values.
-Note: Nodes are referred to them by their **integers IDs**.
-Edge attributes is a list of dictionaries, where the edges are referred to by their **"node source" and "node target"**.
-In the spec, please refrain from adding the "weights" of the edges, since the csv contains this information.:
+Note: Nodes are referred to them by their **integers IDs**:
 ```
 # BP: we should consider calling these graphs, nodes, cause they may be multiple
 # BP: in the multigraph case is graph a list of dicts?